peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ## Creating and using Modules

 Importing and using modules in Python is straightforward.
 You can import modules using the `import` statement and access their attributes, functions, and classes using dot notation.
-Here's a detailed example:
+Here has a detailed example:

 Suppose you have a module named `my_module.py` located in the same directory as your Python script (`main.py`).
 The `my_module.py` file contains the following code: